itsdaniii/restaurant-roulette/README.md

        - $$$ = $30-50 / person
        - $$$$ = $50+ / person

-2. As a user, I want to be able to remove a restaurant from the same list
+2. As a user, I want to be able to remove a restaurant from the same list, so I can maintain an updated list and remove a restaurant if I no longer like it
-3. As a user, I want to be able to select a restaurant and view all its details (ie. its metadata)
+3. As a user, I want to be able to select a restaurant and view all its details (ie. its metadata), so I can make eating decisions based on cuisine, neighbourhood, patio availability and price
-4. As a user, I want to be able to view all the restaurant names in the list
+4. As a user, I want to be able to view all the restaurant names in the list, so I can see a high level view of my restaurant options
-5. As a user, I want to be able to save my restaurant list to file
+5. As a user, I want to be able to save my restaurant list to file, so I can return to this list later
-6. As a user, I want to be able to load my restaurant list from file
+6. As a user, I want to be able to load my restaurant list from file, so I can resume my previous restaurant tracking session
-7. As a user, I want to play Restaurant Roulette (ie. I want the program to suggest a random restaurant from my restaurant list)
+7. As a user, I want to play Restaurant Roulette (ie. I want the program to suggest a random restaurant from my restaurant list), so I don't have to make the eating decision myself

 *****